Little Coffee Shop, CR2 0PJ

 - 107 Sanderstead Road, CR2 0PJ

-To go with this I had one of their sandwiches: goat cheese, chilli jam, and rocket (£3.50) photo.
+A goat cheese, chilli jam, and rocket sandwich (£3.50 in October 2017) photo was pretty good.
 The bread was very good — the crust was chewy and not too thick, and the interior was soft but still structurally sound.
 The goat cheese was creamy rather than strongly-flavoured, but this worked fine in context.
 The chilli jam had a good flavour and wasn't too sweet.

 Child-friendliness: Children are welcome, and they have a basket full of children's books.